Emandhal/MCP251XFD/README.md

 MCP251XFD is a fully hardware independant **Driver** primarily aimed at embedded world

 # Presentation
 This driver only takes care of configuration and check of the internal registers and the formatting of the communication with the device.
-That means it does not directly take care of the physical communication, there is functions interfaces to do that.
+That means it does not directly take care of the physical communication, there are functions interfaces to do that.
 By doing this, the driver can control a MCP2517FD through a I2C to SPI converter without any change, the transformation will be done in the interface functions.
-Each driver's functions need a device structure that indicate with which device he must threat and communicate.
+Each driver's functions need a device structure that indicate with which device it must threat and communicate.
 Each device can have its own configuration.

 ## Feature